Ready to Apply? Start here.

 2. Submit additional documents:

-We'll also need you to send a few documents along with your application to the SNHU Office of Admission.
-Here's a list of required documents and things to keep in mind while you're applying:
+We'll also need you to send a few documents, along with your application, to the SNHU Office of Admission.
+Here's a list of required documents and things to keep in mind:

 - Official high school transcript (or GED)